rocketlabdelta/info-central/_recovery/deployment-bags.md

 Deployment bags can be used with single-stage and two-stage recovery systems, though they are more commonly seen with two-stage recovery.

-{% media /images/deploybag_descent.jpg|A High Power Rocket descending under a parachute|media--portrait %}
+{% picture path: '/images/deploybag_descent.jpg', caption: 'A High Power Rocket descending under a parachute', class: 'picture--portrait' %}

 The descending rocket shown above is using a Rocketman R7 parachute.
 The yellow deployment bag can be seen floating above the parachute.